softarch-school/ansible-workshop/20-cluster/README.md

 - Avoid the "all hosts" `%` setting in the MySQL `GRANT PRIVILEGES` statement.

-- Use the [container links](https://docs.docker.com/engine/userguide/networking/default_network/dockerlinks/) feature of Docker to simplify the testing Dockerfiles.

 - Use [Docker Compose](https://github.com/docker/compose) to simplify the testing job.